-- · submission of both an OSUIT and Bachelor of Technology application; and - · submission of a BT in IT background review and release.
+- completion of an Associate in Applied Science degree or higher; - submission of both an OSUIT and Bachelor of Technology application; and - submission of a BT in IT background review and release.

 This program of study requires special program fees beyond OSUIT's current tuition and mandatory fees.